Patrick Jensen’s review published on Letterboxd :

 The acting is some of the most solid stuff I've seen from any film of 2016 (yes, I know, 2017 here in Denmark).
 Lucas Hedges delivers a breakthrough performance as Patrick Chandler, who manages to be both distasteful (Patrick is a bit of a jerk in this film), yet surprisingly sympathetic, as his own emotions seem to mirror his uncle Lee's own emotions perfectly.
 Michelle Williams as Randi, Lee's ex-wife, also delivers a strong performance, as her attempts at moving on become rather heartbreaking, as the devastating tragedy she had to suffer through makes it nearly impossible, even as she wants Lee to no longer carry around his guilt.
 The standout performer though is Casey Affleck.
 He delivers a great subtle performance, where his face utters more than the minimal choice of words that Lee Chandler uses throughout the film.
 The drama of the film feels earned because we always have a sense of emotional development, even when no word is uttered, and his inability to connect with any of the people around him, even his ex-wife who was involved in aforementioned past tragedy, is truly convincing and eerily recognizable for myself.
 Probably my favorite performance of the year 2016.

 In conclusion, Manchester by the Sea is my favorite film of 2016.
 Its great balance of humor and drama, added with some great direction, acting and atmosphere, makes it a film I will always appreciate.
 This was probably the perfect film to watch for me and my siblings, as our mother sadly passed away last year.
-I haven't discussed this much on the site, but I have to say that this is a film that captured a lot of the emotions I've going through over the course of the last year.
-I can therefore only recommend to everyone, even if the style of this film isn't to your liking.
+I haven't discussed this much on the site, but I have to say that this is a film that captured a lot of the emotions I've been going through over the course of the last year.
+I can therefore only recommend this to everyone, even if the style of this film isn't to your liking.